matt-taggart/marvel_universe_server/README.md

 ## Running Tests

 This project uses Mocha, Chai and Supertest for integration testing.
-To run the entire test suite, you can use the commad `npm test`.
+To run the entire test suite, you can use the command `yarn test`.

 ## Built With